richorama/richorama.github.io/_posts/2014-12-10-thoughts-on-julia.md

 Anyway, any syntax looks odd until you get used to it.

-Julia uses libuv (and many other libraries) under the covers.

 There are a couple of ways (well there are lots actually) of importing modules.
 You can use `using` or `import`.
 This confused me until I read the documentation. `using` will take everything in the module, and add it to the scope. `import` namespaces everything with the modules name.
 I still prefer the `require` approach in node, but that's just me.

+Another things I like is that Julia uses libuv (and many other libraries) under the covers.

 ## The Bad